Skip to content

 • A workflow defining how those workpieces are processed

-• An execution unit processed sequentially during jobs
+• A step processed sequentially during jobs

 Key concept: Layers are processed in order, one after another, allowing you to control the sequence of operations.